UniOULU-TOL/SQATLab/sessions/session4.md

 - Controllability is difficult!

-# The dependency can be:
+# The curse of dependencies:
 - hard to observe
 - difficult to setup
 - slow
 - tighten to the UI
 - not existing

-# Remember what is *not* unit-testing?
+# Remember what is **not** unit-testing?

 # Introducing mock objects
-Fake the implementation of object hard to control so you can observe them
+Fake the implementation of objects that are hard to control, so you can observe them

-# Mock objects
+# Mock object
 - Check method calls
 - Check arguments
 - Test interaction with *your* system